rapicastillo/rapi-triage-app/src/pages/index.md

   - title: What is this tool?
     body: >-
       This application conducts a preliminary questionnaire to people and see if they need to see a doctor or not.
-This aims to provide inintial support to folks who are worried about their health, but at the same time relieve health systems from pressure and overload.
+This aims to provide initial support to folks who are worried about their health, but at the same time relieve health systems from pressure and overload.
   - title: Demo
     body: 'To find a demo, go [here](/question/start/)'